MichaelCurrin/ansible/README.md

 ### Play

-Use Ansible to run the [local.yml](/local.yml) playbook
+Use Ansible to run the [local.yml](/local.yml) playbook.

 Ansible will attempt to run `local.yml` so the playbook name does not have to be include.
-It will also look for a playbook based on the current machine's - e.g. `dell-lite.yml`.
+It will also look for a playbook based on the current machine's configured hostname.

 #### Run local playbook file